B2944/Frog-EC-Conversion/README.md

 ## Build Guide
 1. Thread the standoffs into the plate using the smaller screws out of the two packs.
+(Not needed if your plate is from the threaded batch)
 2. Put the spacebar housing into the plate with the bar facing upwards towards the f row.
 3. Click the 1U housings into the plate except for the ones that are positioned above the space bar stabiliser.
 4. Cut the 1U housings that will fill this area like so: